ahmad88me/tada/tadacode/README.md

 *

 # Debug
-* SPARQLWrapper returns 10000 by max
+* SPARQLWrapper returns 10000 by max (it turns out that this limitation is from DBpedia)